 People who are diagnosed with OCD have significantly higher rates of substance use disorders than people without any mental health disorder.

-Research studies suggest that as many as 20 to 30 percent of individuals with OCD may have some type of co-occurring substance use disorder.
 Men diagnosed with OCD may be more likely to have a substance abuse issue than women who are diagnosed with the disorder.
 Alcohol is the most common substance of abuse in this demographic.

 Hoarding disorder, which may also be referred to as compulsive hoarding, was once considered to be a type of obsessive-compulsive disorder.
 In the DSM-5, it is now a standalone diagnosis under the category of obsessive-compulsive and related disorders; it is not an addiction.

 The disorder is diagnosed when an individual continues to collect and keep numerous different objects, many of which have little functional value at all.
 They have extreme difficulty discarding such objects.
 Their living space is often very cluttered and may even become unsanitary.

 The person often becomes very anxious when confronted with getting rid of the items they have collected, and this anxiety is very similar to the types seen in anxiety disorders.
 The hoarding results in impairment in social functioning, occupational functioning, or other areas of functioning.
 It usually causes the person significant distress.

 In order for a diagnosis to be made, the hoarding behavior cannot be better explained by some other mental health disorder, the use of drugs, or a medical condition.
 As with OCD, individuals with this disorder may have good insight into the problem, or they may have no insight at all into the distress their hoarding produces.

 The prevalence of hoarding disorder in the United States is estimated to be between 2 percent and 6 percent.
 Higher rates of the disorder appear in individuals over the age of 55, although hoarding behaviors usually begin in early adolescence for most people.